KalicoCrew/kalico/docs/Bleeding_Edge.md

 https://klipper.discourse.group/t/improved-stepcompress-implementation/3203

 ### Overview
-The "Stepcompress and Precision" feature in Klipper is a proposed improvement in the control and accuracy of stepper motor movements.
-This feature enhances the step compression algorithm, crucial for transmitting stepper commands efficiently and accurately in 3D printing.
+The new stepcompress protocol and precision stepping feature is a proposed improvement in the control and accuracy of stepper motor movements.
+This feature enhances the step compression algorithm, crucial for transmitting stepper commands efficiently and accurately.

 ### Existing Step Compression Mechanism
 - Process: Initially, an iterative solver generates step timings based on movement and kinematics.
 These steps are then compressed for transmission, and the MCU executes the compressed steps.